temporalio/temporal-learning/docs/tutorials/python/sagas/index.md

 You've successfully initiated and completed your booking process using the Saga pattern with Temporal in Python.
-Next, you'll learn how to simulate errors to test the robustness of your implementation.
+Next, you'll ensure that you can roll back transactions that fail by simulating a failure.

-## Simulate an error
+## Verify compensations work properly

 To ensure your implementation can handle failures gracefully, you will simulate a booking failure.
 This step will demonstrate how the Saga pattern with Temporal manages to roll back in case of errors.